Chapters

 Communication and Collaboration

-Developers need to communicate and collaborate effectively in order to produce the highest quality productivity.
+Developers need to communicate and collaborate effectively to achieve the highest quality and productivity.
 Software development is inherently a creative process that requires constant feedback and ideation from colleagues.
 Communication and collaboration can also play a big role in overall developer satisfaction.

-Companies can try to assess communication and collaboration by looking at developer onboarding experience, qualifications of reviews, and seeing how connected developers are with each other.
+Companies can assess communication and collaboration by examining the developer onboarding experience, the qualifications of reviewers, and the level of connectivity among developers.

 Efficiency and Flow

-Developer efficiency and flow is a reference to how much progress a developer can make continuously without being interrupted.
+Developer efficiency and flow refer to how much progress a developer can make continuously without interruption.
 We’ve all either experienced or heard about “getting into a state of flow.”
-Getting into a flow state requires the space to consecutively do work with minimal distractions.
+Getting into a flow state requires the space to work consecutively with minimal distractions.

 Metrics that can be used to capture a picture of efficiency and flow include: